Halls and Venues for Hire

 Youth and Community Centre - Facebook Page

-Situated on Low Street near the junction with Queen Street in a quiet area of the village, this beautifully maintained old infant’s school is a warm and welcoming environment for your meeting, party or club, with a capacity of up to 80 people.
+Situated on Low Street near the junction with Queen Street in a quiet area of the village, this beautifully maintained Victorian infant’s school is a warm, welcoming and fully accessible environment for your meeting, seminar, party, class or club, with a capacity of up to 60 people.
+Excellent 5* rated kitchen facilities, complete with urn, crockery and cutlery.

 Collingham Football Club Upstairs Lounge - Bookings: Diane 01636 893138